-C3R® makes an effort to be involved in all major endeavors to better understand the remanufacturing industry and to move it forward.
+The C3R® team is involved in major endeavors worldwide to help move the remanufacturing industry forward.
 We consistently work with industry, government agencies, and other universities on projects that will help remanufacturers improve their processes and knowledge.

 Remanufacturing Technology Roadmap: In 2017, we published a report identifying research priorities that would improve remanufacturers’ capabilities and competitiveness of U.S.-based firms.
 The report was used to build consensus around barriers to competitiveness and research priorities.

 UN Partnership: The director of our institute, Dr. Nabil Nasr, is a member of the UN Environment Program’s International Resource Panel (IRP), which consists of eminent scientists, highly skilled in resource management issues.
 Their reports distill the latest scientific, technical and socio-economic findings around global resource use and solutions, including remanufacturing.
 A recent IRP report, authored by GIS researchers, made the case for remanufacturing by highlighting processes that retain the value of the products through extension of their useful life, contributing to a positive Circular Economy shift.

 The REMADE Institute: We were selected through a highly competitive process to lead the creation and development of the U.S. Department of Energy’s 14th Manufacturing USA Institute called “The REMADE Institute.”
 Today, the institute operates as a national R&D consortium of leading universities and companies undertaking collaborative research and workforce development to mature promising recycling, reuse, and remanufacturing technologies.

 Workshops and Training